 His attack pattern was the same.
 He would come in through a window or sliding glass door and wake up his victims with a flashlight to their eyes, threatening them with a knife or handgun.
 Couples would be bound separately and taken to different rooms; the EAR would stack dishes on the man’s back and threaten him if he heard them rattling.
 He would then alternatively attack the woman and ransack the home, eating their food and taking small items with him when he left.
 After raping his victims, many reported that he would cry or sob.

-When he disappeared in the night, the victims would be left to pick up the pieces, and every investigation came up short.
-It wasn’t until DNA testing in 2001 linked the EAR to the Original Night Stalker that at least some questions were answered.
+When he disappeared in the night, the victims would be left to pick up the pieces and every police investigation came up short.
+It wasn’t until DNA testing in 2001 linked the EAR to the Original Night Stalker that at least some questions were answered, but victims wouldn’t get full closure until 2020 when the man responsible admitted to all of the East Area Rapist’s crimes.